BenRamo06/Airflow/README.md

 Airflow is a platform that lets you build and run workflows.
 A workflow is represented as a DAG (a Directed Acyclic Graph), and contains individual pieces of work called Tasks, arranged with dependencies and data flows taken into account.

-A DAG specifies the dependencies between Tasks, and the order in which to execute them and run retries; the Tasks themselves describe what to do, be it fetching data, running analysis, triggering other systems, or more.

 An Airflow installation generally consists of the following components:

 * **Scheduler:** which handles both triggering scheduled workflows, and submitting Tasks to the executor to run.